rcl-vc/docs/privacy.md

 ## Information We Do Not Collect

-We do not collect, store, use, or have access to any of your personal information.
-You do not need to register or provide any personal details (such as your name, email, or address) to use the core features of this Application.
+RCL will not collect, store, use, or have access to any of your personal information.
+Do not register or provide any personal details (such as your name, email, or address) to use the core features of this Application.

 ## Third-Party Services

-We do not share your information with third parties.
+RCL will not share your information with third parties.

 ## Permissions